MaahirG/Portfolio/README.md

 * Linux + interfaced a camera + built out a ROS network for video streaming
 * Controlled the car from my laptop over the internet with a PS3 controller
 * Upgraded from a RPi to a Jetson Nano
-* Packages, environment setup PAIN, Linux PAIN
+* Packages, environment setup PAIN, Linux
 * Built out an obstacle detection pipeline with the RPi camera
+* Pipeline too choppy, so used TensorRT for ~20fps
 * Started playing with occupancy maps + visualizations
-* A lot of brainstorming and head banging to make the occupancy map work properly
+* Brainstormed and banged head to make the occupancy grid work properly
-* Motor interfacing head banging
+* Motor interfacing difficulties
-* A* Path planning within the occupancy map
+* A* route planning within the occupancy map
 * SD card not booting up, new OS and dev environment from scratch (ty Github) but PAIN.
 * Mapped real world obstacles into the occupancy map frame
 * Realtime movement in the occupancy map: arrow keys to actual car movements
-* Spline generation for smooth path planning
+* Built out spline generation for smooth path planning
 * Implemented realtime route change based on obstacles
 * Made the occupancy map prettier
 * tested